dbt-labs/snowflake_summit_formula1_workshop_draft/10-python-transformations.md

 - `.config()`.
 Just like SQL models, there are three ways to configure Python models:
     - In a dedicated `.yml` file, within the `models/` directory
     - Within the model's `.py` file, using the `dbt.config()` method
-    - Calling the `dbt.config()` method will set configurations for your model within your `.py` file, similar to the `{{ config() }} macro` in `.sql` model files:
+    - Calling the `dbt.config()` method will set configurations for your model within your `.py` file, similar to the `{{ config() }} macro` in `.sql` model files.
+There's a limit to how complex you can get with the `dbt.config()` method.
+It accepts only literal values (strings, booleans, and numeric types).
+Passing another function or a more complex data structure is not possible.
+The reason is that dbt statically analyzes the arguments to `.config()` while parsing your model without executing your Python code.
+If you need to set a more complex configuration, we recommend you define it using the config property in a [YAML file](/reference/resource-properties/config).
+Learn more about configurations [here](/reference/model-configs).
         ```python
         def model(dbt, session):

         # setting configuration
         dbt.config(materialized="table")
         ```

-    - There's a limit to how complex you can get with the `dbt.config()` method.
-It accepts only literal values (strings, booleans, and numeric types).
-Passing another function or a more complex data structure is not possible.
-The reason is that dbt statically analyzes the arguments to `.config()` while parsing your model without executing your Python code.
-If you need to set a more complex configuration, we recommend you define it using the config property in a [YAML file](/reference/resource-properties/config).
-Learn more about configurations [here](/reference/model-configs).
+Now that we understand how to create python transformations we can use them to prepare our data for machine learning!